Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Run [09-resource-server-check-permission-by-role].
 - Run [13-resource-server-2].
 - Run [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations].
 - Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
-Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/hello`, the web page will display the 2 client-registrations' name, click the first one: `client-1`, then it will redirect to Microsoft Identity login page.
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/hello`, the web page will display the 2 client-registrations' names, click the first one: `client-1`, then it will redirect to Microsoft Identity login page.
 Input username and password, then it will return `Hello, this is resource-server-1.`, which means we log in successfully, and client application can access resource-server-1 successfully.
 - Access `http://localhost:8080/client/resource-server-2/hello`, then it will return `Hello, this is resource-server-2.`, which means we log in successfully, and client application can access resource-server-2 successfully.

 ## 13.4.
 Homework